cdktf/cdktf-provider-cloudflare/docs/workersSecret.go.md

 - *Type:* *string

-The name of the Worker secret. **Modifying this attribute will force creation of a new resource.**.
+The name of this secret, this is what will be used to access it inside the Worker.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/workers_secret#name WorkersSecret#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/workers_secret#name WorkersSecret#name}

 ---